johnmcfarlane/papers/c++/error-handling.md

 * Make it clear that it's a bug for the API to be used disappointingly.
-* Fulfil the obligations of a Test User Contract provider and help the user discover the bug.
+* Fulfil the obligations of a Test User Contract provider and help the user discover the bug, e.g. with assertions.

-Example 2 revisited:
+Example 2 corrected:

 ```c++
 // precondition: traffic_light must be red, amber or green